thnxdev/bot-gh/README.md

 # Burden Bot for Open Source Github Repositories
-The Burden Bot is a tool that can be added to open source Github repositories to help with the management of issues and pull requests.
+The Burden Bot is a github bot that can be added to open source Github repositories to help with the management of issues and pull requests.
 This bot has advanced features such as identifying feature requests and the requestor's affiliation with a Fortune 500 organization.
 Additionally, it can identify if the requestor's organization has sponsored the repo maintainer via Thanks.dev.

 ## Features
 The Burden Bot can perform the following functions: